Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Related work

-The first two layers can easily be solved by classical methods for LTL model checking on finite systems~\cite{baier2008principles} and graph searches~\cite{cormen2009introduction}, respectively.
-As mentioned above, the considered abstraction method in the third step relies on the finite-time reachability analysis of the dynamical system to compute the non-deterministic transitions of the abstraction.
-In this paper, we focus on the use of a generalized monotonicity property~\cite{smith_monotone} for the reachability analysis of dynamical systems which are not monotone.
-A first abstraction-based control approach relying on the monotonicity property was introduced in~\cite{moor2002abstraction} for monotone systems.
-This approach was then extended in~\cite{coogan2015mixed} for the larger class of mixed-monotone systems, which do not satisfy the monotonicity property but can be decomposed into their increasing and decreasing components defining a monotone \emph{decomposition function}.
-Based on the initial results in~\cite{yang2017note} introduced for another type of abstraction~\cite{yang2017fuel}, we further extend the use of monotone decomposition functions to the finite-time reachability analysis for any continuously differentiable nonlinear system, thus opening the use of monotonicity-based abstraction approaches to any such system.
+The abstraction method in the third step uses a finite-time reachability analysis of the dynamical system to compute the non-deterministic transitions of the abstraction.
+In this paper, we propose a new reachability analysis approach relying on a monotonicity property~\cite{smith_monotone} but applicable to dynamical systems which are not monotone.
+A first abstraction-based control approach relying on the monotonicity property was introduced in~\cite{moor2002abstraction} for monotone systems and then extended in~\cite{coogan2015mixed} for the larger class of mixed-monotone systems.
+An extension of the sufficient conditions for mixed-monotonicity from~\cite{coogan2015mixed} to any continuously differentiable system was recently introduced in~\cite{yang2017note} for another type of abstraction~\cite{yang2017fuel}.
+Starting from systems satisfying the mild conditions in~\cite{yang2017note}, our contribution is to define a new finite-time reachability analysis approach inspired by, yet strictly more general than, the one in~\cite{coogan2015mixed}, thus opening the use of monotonicity-based abstraction approaches to any continuously differentiable system.